-/ WARNING: Power source must be equipped with ground fault circuit interrupter.
+WARNING: Power source must be equipped with ground fault circuit interrupter.

 Make certain the power cable is routed so that it does not become tangled while operating the lifter or hoisting equipment.
 Then push the power cable's male connector into the female connector and twist to secure them together.
+Now the lifter is operational.